sycamore-rs/sycamore/docs/markdown/advanced/routing.md

 ### Compatibility with `sycamore`

-Note that the major version
-number for `sycamore-router` corresponds to the same major version number for `sycamore` (e.g.
-`sycamore-router v0.5.x` is compatible with `sycamore v0.5.x`).
+Note that the major version number for `sycamore-router` corresponds to the same major version number for `sycamore` (e.g. `sycamore-router v0.5.x` is compatible with `sycamore v0.5.x`).

-## How to use `sycamore-router`
+## Creating routes

 Start off by adding `use sycamore_router::{BrowserRouter, Route}` to the top of your source code.
 This imports the symbols needed to define our router.

-### Creating routes

 The heart of the router is an `enum`.
 Each variant of the `enum` represents a different route.
 To make our `enum` usable with `BrowserRouter`, we will use the `Route` derive macro to implement the required traits for us.

 Here is an example: